All Episodes

 It's part of this big clean.

-So that's that's where I'm at now.
+So that's where I'm at now.

-I'm gonna continue with this big clean.
+I'm going to continue with this big clean.

-That's why I'm writing it in big letters, big clean, because I've got going through the whole house, going through everything as I encounter stuff, I put it right and get it organized, um, and move on to the next one, right?
+That's why I'm writing it in big letters, big clean, because I've got going through the whole house, going through everything.

-And I will come back and revisit some things that would be too time consuming to go through at a minutiae level now, and I'll just do that later in the winter when we're socked in here by uh giant storms, and I can't get out, and so on, right?
+And I'll just do that later in the winter when we're socked in here by giant storms and I can't get out and so on, right?

 I'll just dart over to the office and maybe sit here and sort all of my vitamin supplies, that kind of thing, right?

-But they won't be in a big just thrown into a big bin.
+But they won't be in a big, just thrown into a big bin.

 So I'm repairing tractors and all of this kind of shit.

-Uh thus the dirtiness.
+Thus the dirtiness.

-Uh, but this is a coast, so fuck it.
+But this is a coast, so fuck it.

 Occasionally I'll come and watch to see if there's some nuance of facial expression I need to see.

-Uh maybe I'll watch these videos, but mostly I'm listening to videos.
+Maybe I'll watch these videos, but mostly I'm listening to videos.

-So I've been listening to a shitload of videos about a variety of subjects here, uh, some of which are quite interesting.
+So I've been listening to a shitload of videos about a variety of subjects here, some of which are quite interesting.

-Have to add another one here.
+I have to add another one here.

-I think guy's name is Freaks.
+I think the guy's name is Freaks.

 Thanks, Charlie.

-Um so I want to just step through this relatively quickly.
+So I want to just step through this relatively quickly.

-Uh physics mainly, science, you UFOs, some some woo stuff.
+Physics, mainly, science, UFOs, some Woo stuff.

-Uh he's a controversial figure, aren't we all?
+He's a controversial figure, aren't we all?

-And um uh but I like listening to his voice, right?
+But I like listening to his voice, right?

-So I think Stephen Greer has something of that in his voice, but nonetheless, my point with in dealing with him was in bringing him up even that this is a woo-woo guy, right?
+But nonetheless, my point in dealing with him, in bringing him up even, is that this is a woo-woo guy, right?

-This is a guy that talks about UFOs and space aliens and all of that, and he's consumed with it, yet he he comes from a background of science, although you know, allopathic science, right?
+He's consumed with it, yet he comes from a background of science, although, you know, allopathic science, right?

 And that's my point.